-If you are either a U.S. citizen or a lawful permanent resident, you may be able to petition for your foreign-born children or stepchildren to immigrate to the U.S. and receive lawful permanent residence (green cards).
+If you are either a U.S. citizen or a lawful permanent resident, you may be able to petition for your children or stepchildren—if they are not already U.S. citizens—to immigrate to the U.S. and receive lawful permanent residence (green cards).
 You must start this process by submitting a visa petition on Form I-130, with supporting documents and a fee.

 Form I-130 is available for free download from U.S. Citizenship and Immigration Services (USCIS).
 This article describes how to fill out and submit that form.